 Est. 2015 | Remington

-There’s a joke around town that whatever restaurateur Lane Harlan touches turns to gold and, while that may be a bit hyperbolic, one look inside Clavel during sun-drenched happy hour and you’d be convinced.
+There’s a joke around town that whatever restaurateur Lane Harlan touches turns to gold.
+While that may be a bit hyperbolic, one look inside Clavel during sun-drenched happy hour and you’d be convinced.
 Thanks to copious amounts of research in Oaxaca, Mexico, Harlan and her team have been able to recreate Sinaloan cuisine without it being overwrought or flashy.
 Upon first visit, it’s best to zone in on a few things -- the bubbling queso fundido, acidic aguachile, or selection of simple $4 tacos where the protein and handmade tortillas are the stars.
-Be sure to spend time at the elevated mezcaleria bar to get an education in agave spirits.
+Be sure to spend time at the elevated mezcaleria bar (ask for Dre) to get an education in agave spirits.

 Est. 2015 | Woodberry